digitalvectorz/ccarps/Character_Creation.md

 * 10 points: Friend
 * 15 points: Confidant

+*Player Note* Further oddities can be found in the world content framework, and in the world content for the adventure you are playing.

 ## Skills ##
 Skills determine what your character can do as well as what they know.
 Adding one point to a skill is the equivalent of the character experimenting with new ideas, or reading a basic instruction manual, or taking an introductory lesson from one who knows the skill at an advanced level (or higher).
 This gives the character the ability to use the skill with no special proficiency (and without a super low modifier).